Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Methods

 \subsection{Objective}

-The objective of cMDS is to retrieve curves or manifolds in $\R^d$, $d<<D$ which we denote as $\bxt{\rep}_1 \,\ldots\, \bxt{\rep}_N$, such that the evolution of distances between the curves represents the evolution of distances between the datapoints.
+The objective of cMDS is to retrieve curves or manifolds in $\R^d$, $d<<D$ which we denote as $\bxt{\rep}_1 \,\ldots\, \bxt{\rep}_N \in \R^{T\times d}$, such that the evolution of distances between the curves represents the evolution of distances between the datapoints.
+When we talk about curves, we mean the technical differential geometry sense of the word, namely, a curve is a 1-dimensional manifold in $\R^d$.
 The curves are represented as a configuration array $\bXt{\rep} \in \R^{T\times d\times N}$ and for a given time-point $\alpha_k$ $\bXt{k}$ is a $d \times N$ matrix in which each column represents the coordinates of a curve at time $\alpha_k$.
-In $\R^d$ we measure the distance between two curves at time $\alpha_k$ with the Euclidean distance.
+In $\R^d$ we measure the distance between two curves at $\alpha_k$ with the Euclidean distance.
 Thus, for each configuration, we have a distance array $\bDXt{\rep} \in \R^{T\times N\times N}$ such that $\tilde{d}_{ij}^k = \norm{ \bxt{k}_i - \bxt{k}_j}_2$.
+To denote that $\bDXt{\rep}$ is computed from $\bXt{\rep}$, we occasionally write $\bDXt{\rep}\left(\bXt{\rep}\right)$.
 These are the approximate distances given by our embedding, and the objective is to make the approximate distances as close as possible to the real distances.
 A natural expression of that objective is the following cost function, which quantifies the distortion of the embedding:

 where $\norm{\cdot}_F$ denotes the Frobenius norm.
-This is the MDS cost function.
+This is the MDS cost function for continous data.
+Its discretized form is: